appdev-lessons/contact-book-first-database/content.md

 And now it works!
 We can see from the output that the `.count` method issues some SQL to the database, transforms the result into a Ruby object (an `Integer`, in this case), and then returns it.

 - We can use `.count` because:
-- We defined it ourselves in the `Contact` model.
+- We defined it ourselves in the `Contact` class.
   - Not quite.
-- We _inherited_ the method from the `ActiveRecord::Base` model.
+- We _inherited_ the method from the `ActiveRecord::Base` class.
   - Yes!
 {: .choose_best #inheritance_2 title="Inheritance, 2" points="1" answer="2" }